mehampson/grad-assignment/index.md

 }
 ~~~

+Along these same lines, ```required``` can use any expression that evaluates to
+a boolean, so you can even make fields conditionally required based on other criteria.

 ### Using Validators Elsewhere

 The validators you define on your schema can be helpful in other places as well.